Case study No. 02 · V&A Museum

 Process

-Wireframing and Exploration
+Wireframing and exploration

+We pivoted to a checkout model that books objects directly.
 I explored multiple variations of this flow before refining it into high-fidelity wireframes and an interactive prototype for user testing.

 Prototyping